bgu-frontend/hw3_2024/README.md

             1. It's ok to have 5 fetches of 10 notes each, instead of one fetch of 50 notes.

 ## Playwright requirements- hw3
-1. Submit 5 Playwright e2e tests.
+1. Submit 5 Playwright e2e tests under the "test" folder (parallel to "src" folder).
+They should pass with `npx playwright test`. https://nextjs.org/docs/pages/building-your-application/testing/playwright
-https://nextjs.org/docs/pages/building-your-application/testing/playwright

 ## Frontend test requirements- hw3